 Maki’i Taua Pepe and "llama"

 One of the most mysterious Polynesian stone sculptures (well, nearly all of them are mysterious) is the weird Maki’i Taua Pepe (often called "flying tiki".
-This is unique tiki which is rather horizontal than vertical.
-It is not entirely clear what it shows – but this could be a women with distorted face giving a painful birth to the future goddess.
+This is a unique tiki which is rather horizontal than vertical.
+It is not entirely clear what it shows – but this could be a woman with a distorted face giving painful birth to the future goddess.
 She lies on her stomach – it would be weird if women of Marquesas really gave birth in this unlikely pose.

 The revenge of neighbors was terrible – they routed the Naiki, only some escaped to the Easter Island.

 The house of the defeated chief of Naiki was transformed into the present day me’ae.

 Many locals are convinced that spirits of deceased are still wandering in this site and even the westerners feel that this Me’ae Iipona is a very special place where one feels as if brought into distant and very different past.

 - Rolett, W. Barry.
 Marquesan monumental architecture: blurred boundaries in the distinction between religious and residential sites.
 Archaeology in Oceania, Jul 2010.
 Accessed in 18.12.2011.